Skip to content

 LeftRight

-Eleven companies received delivery orders from the Drone Dominance programme's $150 million Phase 1 allocation for 30,000 one-way attack drones at $5,000 per unit, to be fulfilled within five months.
-Programme manager Travis Metz confirmed the orders.
+Eleven companies received delivery orders for 30,000 one-way attack drones at $5,000 per unit, funded through a $150 million Phase 1 Drone Dominance allocation, with 5-month delivery required.
 The Pentagon's lifetime target cost is $2,000 per drone.
-Three further Gauntlet competitions are planned through 2027.

 The 5-million-square-foot Arsenal-1 facility, backed by Ohio's largest-ever single employer incentive, will begin producing Fury autonomous combat aircraft before the Pentagon selects a CCA winner.